chiefenne/RC_TOOLBOX/README.md

 # RC TOOLBOX

-RC TOOLBOX is a suite of software tools tailored for RC enthusiasts.
+RC TOOLBOX is a suite of tools tailored for RC enthusiasts.
 It is designed to run mainly on ESP32-based boards and provides a versatile platform for RC setup, testing, and measurement tasks.

 ## 📘 Documentation